A collective mourning — and celebration — of cultural loss and rebirth

 And when we talk about migration, Dr. Naomi Macalalad Bragin said, it is important to understand that we are also talking about grief.
 New opportunities often come with a cost — the culture, the people and the sense of place that we leave behind.

-“But I don’t see grief as this doldrum mourning situation that is all gloom and doom,” said Bragin, an associate professor in the University of Washington Bothell’s School of Interdisciplinary Arts & Sciences.
-“Yes, mourning is a part of it, but mourning can also look like joy.
-It can look like a celebration — a dance or beautiful music that we sing together.
-It can look like a collective rhythm, where we stamp our feet or clap our hands together.”
+“Yes, mourning is a part of it, but there is also beauty in that mourning,” said Bragin, an associate professor in the University of Washington Bothell’s School of Interdisciplinary Arts & Sciences.
+“There is joy.
+Grief can look like celebration — an altar we build or the way we dance or a song we sing together.
+It can look like a collective rhythm, where we stomp our feet and clap our hands.”

-In her latest project, Grief Rituals, Bragin and fellow artist-collaborators will be rolling out a series of arts practice workshops and community ceremonies in Seattle’s Chinatown International District throughout 2026.
-These events, she said, aim to create a space for people to come together not only to mourn but also to celebrate, find points of connection and share their migration stories.
+In her latest project, Grief Rituals, Bragin and fellow artist-collaborators will be rolling out a series of arts practice workshops and community ceremonies in and around Seattle’s Chinatown International District throughout 2026.
+These events, she said, aim to create a space for people to hold feelings of loss, find places of connection and share their migration stories.

 A migratory spirit